cmprescott/ansible-playbooks/README.md

 ## Usage

 See .travis.yml for examples of installating requirements and usage.
+See individual playbooks for target OS.

 ## Playbooks